PHYS1001 Physics for Scientists and Engineers

 - Contact hours

-Semester 2: labs: 6 x 3 hours; online recorded lectures: 3 x 45 minutes per week; weekly 45 minute practical classes
+- labs: 5 x 3 hours; online recorded lectures: 3 x 45 minutes per week; and weekly 2 hour practical classes

 - Students without ATAR Physics or equivalent are required to take PHYS1030 Physics Bridging Unit, prior to enrolling in this unit.
 This complementary unit in the Engineering Science major is required for all non-Chemical specialisations.